vojay-dev/vojay-dev.github.io/_posts/2024-03-18-duckdb-pokemon.md

 # Demo 2: Read JSON from API

-Things will escalate quickly now, so ensure you have your Poké Ball ready.
+Things will escalate quickly now, so ensure you have your Pokéball ready.
 Usually when fetching JSON data from an API, we would start with `requests.get` implementing some client logic to finally load the data to a database or use another framework for data wrangling like Pandas.
 The next example will for sure surprise you with its pragmatism, we will use SQL to fetch the data and make it directly available as a table in SQL.

 {% highlight py %}
 import duckdb